 The following charts work especially well for representing the discrete data:

-The simplest and the most popular type of chart.
+The simplest and the most popular type of chart to show discrete data.
 It displays grouped data using rectangular bars with lengths that are proportional to the values.
 Bar charts are broadly used in marketing and finance.

 Use it to compare data points that are spread across categories with each other.